 To this end, AENJ provides its members with a variety of professional development and exhibition opportunities.
 These include but are not limited to:

-- A variety of media driven workshops and artist/educator presentations and panels at key locations across the state, throughout the year and; Events Page
+- A variety of media driven workshops and artist/educator presentations and panels at key locations across the state, throughout the year can be found on our Events Page;

 - AENJ also provides funding opportunities for teachers and their students.
 These include HS Scholarships, Past President Scholarships for teachers, and a variety of grants for both teacher and students.
-Scholarships/Grants Page
+For more information, check our Scholarships/Grants Page